Oliver-Tautz/ISY_MUSIC/demucs/demucs.md

 ![](architecture.png "Architecture")

 * works in sequence domain
-* basic autoencoder with lstm ? basically yes but actually no
+* basic autoencoder with lstm ? almost, yes but actually no
 * used 1d convolution
 * adapts speech source seperation model
 * works on both channels simultaneously ?!